 Why Buying High-Growth Stocks Works

-To me, two solid explanations tell us why growth investing works (and why a stock’s Green Zone Growth score is important).
+To me, two solid explanations tell us why growth investing works (and why a stock’s Stock Power growth score is important).

-1. I’ve explained how both the Green Zone Momentum and Green Zone Quality factors have strong behavioral reasons for their efficacy.
+1. I’ve explained how both the Stock Power momentum and Stock Power quality factors have strong behavioral reasons for their efficacy.
 Since the Growth factor positively correlates with these two factors, we can assume that growth investing works because investors consistently underestimate how much a high-growth company will continue to grow.